tedivm/tfc_version/README.md

 # Terraform Cloud Version Manager

 This tiny script makes it easy to update the Terraform Version on all of the Workspaces inside Terraform Cloud.
-It will load a list of Worksapces for an Organization and set their versions to either the latest Terraform version or whatever is specified.
+It will load a list of Workspaces for an Organization and set their versions to either the latest Terraform version or whatever is specified.

 ## Installation